Circulatory Management in Treatment and Transport

 |---|---|---|

-The exam often rewards trend recognition.
-A single vital sign is less persuasive than a pattern.
-Worsening mental status, increasing respiratory rate, weakening pulse, delayed capillary refill when used by local training, and changing skin signs all push the patient toward higher priority.
+The exam rewards trend recognition.
+A single vital sign persuades less than a pattern.
+Worsening mental status, rising respiratory rate, weakening pulse, delayed capillary refill (where used by local training), and changing skin signs all push the patient toward higher priority.

 A patient is pale, cool, clammy, anxious, and has a weak rapid pulse after a crash.
 What should the EMR suspect?